biostars/bootcamp-central/README.md

-## Bootcamp Central

 Materials and data for the [Penn State Data Analysis Bootcamp](https://bootcamp.biostars.io)

 First of all note that you don't actually need to fully generate this site yourself during the bootcamp.
 These instructions are here just to explain the process.

-But at the same time remember that you can **contribute** via the GitHub web interface or after cloning locally.
+But even if you don't generate the site itself you may still **contribute** to it via the GitHub web interface or after cloning locally.

 The website
 is generated from the files in the  web directory of the [bootcamp-central](https://github.com/biostars/bootcamp-central) repository